Gen-AI-In-Software-Development/List-Of-Units/Unit27-Detecting-Security-Vulnerablities-In-Client-Server-Code/README.md

 2. Search the web for an example of a Cross Site Scripting attack.
 Give it to Copilot and ask it to evaluate the code for security vulnerabilities .
 How did it do?
 Poor, Fair, or Good?

-3. Search the web for an example of a Insecure Deserialization attack.
+3. Search the web for an example of an Insecure Deserialization attack.
 Give it to Copilot and ask it to evaluate the code for security vulnerabilities .
 How did it do?
 Poor, Fair, or Good?

 # References
 [1] [Cyber Security and Infrastructure Security Agency](https://www.cisa.gov/known-exploited-vulnerabilities-catalog)